overbaard/overbaard/docs/admin-guide.md

 "clauseNames":["cf[10005]","Rank"],"schema":{"type":"any",
 "custom":"com.pyxis.greenhopper.jira:gh-lexo-rank","customId":10005}}
 ```
-so the id of the 'Rank' custom field is 10005.
+so the id of the `Rank` custom field is `10005`.

-Enter the value you found into the 'Rank custom field id' field on the bottom of the configuration page.
+Enter the value you found into the `Rank custom field id` field on the bottom of the configuration page.

-# 3 Setting up a simple board
+# 4 Setting up a simple board
 The following example discusses how to set up a very basic board, using a project with the standard states
-when you create a project in Jira with the 'Kanban software development' workflow.
+when you create a project in Jira with the `Kanban software development` workflow.
 Don't worry if you have an existing
 project with different states, the concepts are the same.

 The full JSON config can be found at [simple.json](assets/examples/simple.json).
 Let's look at it in details,
 and describe the main sections.

-## 3.1 Global config
+## 4.1 Global config

 ```
 {
   "name": "Simple board",
   "code": "SIMPLE",
 ```
-First we define the 'name' of the board, which is what will appear in the list of boards.
-The 'code' is used
+First we define the `name` of the board, which is what will appear in the list of boards.
+The `code` is used
 in the URL used to link to the boards.

 Next we define the states/columns for the board.